ange0045/pythonHelpers/README.md

 # pythonHelpers
-Short python scripts used to automate activities
+Short python scripts used to automate activities and make life easier.